AdrianSkar/markdown/fcc_template.md

 #### Hint 1
 `randomRange` should use both `myMax` and `myMin`, and return a random number in your range.

-You cannot pass the final test if you are only re-using the function `ourRandomRange` inside your `randomRange` formula.
+You cannot pass the test if you are only re-using the function `ourRandomRange` inside your `randomRange` formula.
 You need to write your own formula that uses the variables `myMax` and `myMin`.
 It will do the same job as using `ourRandomRange`, but ensures that you have understood the principles of the `Math.floor()` and `Math.random()` functions.
 > _try to solve the problem now_